-The working hypothesis of this study, hereafter referred to as “induced nitrification”, predicted elevated uptake of ammonium, elevated excretion of nitrate and elevated consumption of oxygen by C. reniformis as the concentration of ammonium increases in seawater, due to the oxidation of ammonium to nitrate (nitrification) by the sponge-associated microbes.
-The “induced nitrification” hypothesis stems from the evidences of nitrification in C. reniformis obtained by Jiménez and Ribes (2007) and Schläppy et al. (2010b).
+The working hypothesis of this study, hereafter referred to as the “induced nitrification” hypthesis, predicted elevated uptake of ammonium, elevated excretion of nitrate and elevated consumption of oxygen by C. reniformis as the concentration of ammonium increases in seawater, due to the oxidation of ammonium to nitrate (nitrification) by the sponge-associated microbes.
+The “induced nitrification” hypothesis stems from the evidence of nitrification in C. reniformis obtained by Jiménez and Ribes (2007) and Schläppy et al. (2010b).
 Ammonia-oxidizing prokaryotes (bacteria and archaea) and functional genes for nitrification (ammonia monooxygenase, amoA/amoB) are usually found in HMA sponges including C. reniformis (Han et al. 2013, Bayer et al. 2014, Gantt et al. 2019).
 Hence, we chose to perform a practical analysis of nitrification in C. reniformis, especially regarding its possible role as an ammonium sink in human-impacted marine ecosystems such as aquaculture facilities.

 Here we present simultaneous measurements of all nitrification components: ammonium, nitrite, nitrate and oxygen by non-destructive methods which require no physical contact with the sponge.
-We tested the “induced nitrification” hypothesis in laboratory aquaria enriched with ammonium, and the results are used to predict if C. reniformis would act as a sink for ammonium in integrated aquaculture.
+We tested the “induced nitrification” hypothesis in laboratory aquaria enriched with ammonium, and the results were used to predict if C. reniformis would act as a sink for ammonium in integrated aquaculture.

 Materials and Methods (1352 words)